 And just in time for school, right?

 What can you do about dry skin?
 Moisturize!
 Moisturizers are essential in treating teenage acne, especially in dry climates.
 Hormones, diet, stress, caffeine, chocolate, and bacteria all play a role as well.
 Sadly, some teens will require medical treatment just due to the severity of the situation.
 But nearly every teen who has acne has dry skin that lacks the ability to retain moisture.
 That’s a problem that can be dealt with.

 Treat Teenage Acne with Moisturizers That Actually Add Moisture

 Here is an important tip for dealing with acne: Some “moisturizers” are acne waiting to happen.

 Any “moisturizer” that contains an ingredient that makes your skin feel cool or tingly is actually drying out your skin.
-Never use any product that contains any kind of alcohol.

 The moisture that your skin needs most is water.
 Just washing your face moisturizes your skin.
 But to help your skin retain moisture in a dry climate, you need to use a moisturizer that contains skin-identical ingredients such as ceramides.

 Here is what you need to remember about anti-acne moisturizers: No alcohol, has ceramides.